 This Bosch IXO has a thermal sensor taped to the battery.
 Peel the aluminium tape off the sensor and put the tape to one side.

 You can now lift the original battery out of its compartment.

 Slide the spade connectors off the battery to disconnect it.
 If your IXO has soldered wires on the battery tags, warm up your soldering iron and desolder the wires.

 The removed battery is shown below.
 The positive end of the battery (left) has a groove running around the outside of the battery.
 The wider spade connector is at the positive end and the narrower spade connector is at the negative end (right.)

-Compare the original battery to its replacement, available from Ionic Industries here.
+Compare the original battery to its replacement.
+Please support us in writing these guides by buying your battery through Ionic Industries here.
 These are 65mm long, 18mm diameter 3.6V Lithium-ion batteries.
 This original IXO battery has a maximum discharge current of 15A and a capacity of 1500mAh.
 The replacement battery must have ratings the same or higher.
 Fitting a higher capacity battery means your cordless screwdriver will run for longer between charge-ups.